Symptom checker

 | Birth | Hepatitis B |

-Always verify the current NIP schedule at immunise.health.gov.au — this reflects the schedule from early 2026.
+Always verify at immunise.health.gov.au — this reflects the schedule from early 2026.

-Seek assessment if: fever above 38.5°C persisting beyond 48 hours, redness at injection site is spreading significantly, baby is very difficult to rouse, or you are worried about any reaction.
+Seek assessment if: fever above 38.5°C persisting beyond 48 hours, spreading redness, or very difficult to rouse.

-The MMR-autism claim: the 1998 paper suggesting a link between MMR and autism was retracted in full, its lead author lost his medical licence for ethical violations, and its data were found to be falsified.
-Since then, population studies involving tens of millions of children have found no link between any vaccine and autism.
-The scientific and regulatory consensus is unambiguous.
+The MMR-autism claim was retracted, its author lost his medical licence, and data were found to be falsified.
+Population studies of tens of millions of children have found no link between any vaccine and autism.
+The scientific consensus is unambiguous.

 Your wellbeing matters too

 Parental mental health directly affects infant outcomes.
 Taking care of yourself is not separate from caring for your baby — it is part of it.
-The first year is genuinely hard.
 Struggling does not mean you are failing.

-Postnatal depression and anxiety affect approximately 1 in 7 mothers and 1 in 10 fathers or non-birthing partners in the first year.
-Anxiety is at least as common as depression — often more so.
-Both are common, both are treatable, and both affect parenting and child development if untreated.
+Affects approximately 1 in 7 mothers and 1 in 10 fathers in the first year.
+Both are common, treatable, and affect parenting if untreated.

-Common signs: persistent sadness or flatness lasting more than 2 weeks · frequent or excessive anxiety about the baby's health · feeling disconnected from or unable to bond with the baby · not feeling like yourself · inability to sleep even when the baby sleeps · intrusive or frightening thoughts.
+Signs: persistent sadness beyond 2 weeks · excessive anxiety about baby · feeling disconnected · inability to sleep even when baby sleeps · intrusive thoughts.

-- Driving on less than 5 hours of sleep carries a crash risk comparable to legal blood alcohol limits — take this seriously
+- Driving under 5 hours sleep = crash risk comparable to legal blood alcohol limits

-- If you are at the point of feeling like you might lose control, put baby safely in the cot and step away for 5 minutes
+- If you feel like you might lose control — put baby safely in the cot and step away for 5 minutes

-- Asking for and accepting help is not weakness — it is protective for both you and your baby
+- Asking for help is not weakness — it is protective for you and your baby

 📞 Australian perinatal mental health contacts